-The College of Education boasts 100 percent placement of education graduates (licensed and seeking employment) for more than a decade through its education placement service.
+The College of Education boasts 100% career-related employment or graduate school enrollment reported by alumni responders for more than a decade through its education placement service.
 As a graduate or one who has completed 15 or more credit hours at Butler University, you will be eligible for this service from the Office of Student Personnel Services that assists you in securing positions in education where you can put your years of study and hard work to use.

 Your professional growth is encouraged through the development of a portfolio, a credentials file, real-world interviews, and other experiences directly related to success in gaining employment.
 Butler's location in a large metropolitan area offers a variety of professional possibilities.
 The reputation of the College of Education for quality preparation, makes graduates of Butler highly desirable as educators.